 Mumbai Fire Brigade has given a recent ultimatum to high rise apartments, stars hotels and assembly buildings like cinema halls, commercial buildings, malls, shopping centers regarding mandatory adherence to Fire Safety norms.
-The Fire Brigade has placed a few category of buildings as “High Risk” and understandably implementation of Fire Safety norms for these buildings will be monitored very rigorously.
+A welcome news, the Fire Brigade has placed a few category of buildings as “High Risk” and understandably implementation of Fire Safety norms for these buildings will be monitored very rigorously.
 Among residential buildings, apartments with height more than 45m (roughly 12 floors) is considered as “High Risk”.

 Penalty for non-adherence can be six months to three years of rigorous imprisonment along with fine of Rs.
 20,000 – Rs.
 50,000.

 This sudden ultimatum is an after effect of the recent building collapse incidents around Mumbai.

 What does your Management Committee need to do?

 As a part of Maharashtra Fire Prevention & Life Safety Measure Act, 2006 there are several fire safety installations which are required depending on the height of the apartment and the number of rooms in them.
 There are also minimum requirements which are designated on water storage and pump capacity.
 Once the mandatory safety compliances are in place, your management committee would have to provide deeper look into your society’s safety infrastructure.
 They would also have to connect with licensed vendors for conducting the audits in the apartment complexes.
 Other than the compliances put forth by the government, there are several other best practices regarding safety which your management committee should also look into.